na-na-hi/renget/archive/Tavern4Retards.md

 **Prioritize rules**.
 You need to tell the AI what you want it to do.
 Give it clear and simple prompts.
 First, tell it the rules, guides or things that it has to follow.
 For example, say that this is a roleplay, that it has to act like some characters, that it has to say what it does in detail, that it has to stay away from clichés, that it has to use some words or ways of talking, etc. Rules should always be the first thing in a prompt.
 After you tell the rules, you can tell the AI what it has to do, include or not.

 **Avoid inconsistency**.
 Maintaining consistency in your prompts is key to getting the desired response from the AI.
 This means using proper grammar and sentence structure.
 Although I'm not great at grammar myself, I always strive for consistency in my prompts.
-Take, for example, the following poorly written prompt: `While you're roleplaying, always stay in character, never break character, and never speak as the user.
-All interactions should start with user input.
+Take, for example, the following poorly written prompt: `While you're roleplaying, always stay in character, never break character, and never speak as user All interactions should start with user input.
 Buildings must be described well, and all sexual content should be explicit and arousing.` It has errors, too many commas, and the prompts don't make sense together.
 A better version that maintains consistency might look like this: `You are now roleplaying as {{char}}.
-It's crucial to stay in character at all times and avoid speaking as the user.
-Progress should never be made without user input.
-When depicting sexual content, be sure to use sensual details and describe characters as aroused.
-Additionally, all buildings should be described in meticulous detail.` This version has proper sentence structure and descriptive language, making it clear what the prompts are asking for.
+It's crucial to stay in character at all times and avoid speaking for {{user}}.
+Progress should never be made without {{user}} input.
+When depicting sexual content, you're encouraged to use explicit details and describe characters as aroused.
+All buildings should be described in meticulous detail.` This version has proper sentence structure and descriptive language, making it clear what the prompts are asking for.
 Also, I separated the building prompt from the character prompts to ensure it's understood as a separate instruction.

 **Use of special symbols**.
 Using special symbols like quotation marks and parentheses can help draw attention to specific text within a prompt for the AI.
 Quotation marks can indicate that certain text is important and should be given more weight by the AI.
 This can be especially helpful in longer prompts where certain parts need to stand out.
 Parentheses can also be used to provide additional guidance to the AI on how to respond, such as adding an "OOC" note to indicate that certain text is out of character.
 However, it's important not to overuse these symbols as it can make the prompt more confusing and less effective.